nwykes/dotfiles-old/README.md

 * install oh-my-fish if missing
 * more testing on linux

+## License
+Unless otherwise bundled with a separate license, all files are released under the MIT license.
+See [LICENSE](LICENSE) for details.

 ## Thanks to
 * [Mathias Bynens](https://github.com/mathiasbynens) for his [dotfiles](https://github.com/mathiasbynens/dotfiles) and bootstrap.sh which was the basis for my bootstrap.fish